mickeejsing/Assignment3-1DV610/README.md

-# assignment2_1dv610
+# Login_1DV608
-This is the repository of assignment 2 in the course 1DV610.
+Interface repository for 1DV608 assignment 2 and 4